angular/angular/aio/content/guide/angular-compiler-options.md

 If the number of issues is large, you can simplify the transition to strict template type checking by incrementally turning on fine-grained strictness flags and resolving the issues uncover.

 Fine-grained strictness flags allow you to enable or disable specific types of strict template type checking.
+These flags are useful primarily when turning on `strictTemplates` in large codebases surfaces too many type checking issues.

-Turning on all the following fine-grained strictness flags is equivalent to turning on the `strictTemplates` flag.
+In this scenario, you can enable the `strictTemplates` flag, and use the fine-grained strictness flags to temporarily disable the most problematic type checks.
+The fine-grained strictness flags can then be removed incrementally as the issues are resolved.

 <table>
   <thead>